Varicose veins are usually caused by weak vein walls and valves.

 Sometimes the walls of the veins become stretched and lose their elasticity, causing the valves to weaken.

-If the valves don't function properly, this can cause the blood to leak and flow backwards.
+If the valves do not function properly, this can cause the blood to leak and flow backwards.
 If this happens, the blood collects in your veins, which become swollen and enlarged.

-The reasons why the walls of the veins stretch and the valves in your veins weaken aren't fully understood.
+The reasons why the walls of the veins stretch and the valves in your veins weaken are not fully understood.
 Some people develop the condition for no obvious or apparent reason.